practical-scientific-computing/practical-scientific-computing.github.io/mathematica/04-graphics.md

 ### 3 Dimensional Plotting

-Lets now visualize a funciton of two variables.
+Lets now visualize a function of two variables.
 This can be hard to do with a regular line on a figure, but becomes easy on a computer

 ```